Alibaba1503/Progtask/README.md

  " Site where you can get a view over your tasks "

- " To work on it: git clone https://github.com/Alibaba1503/Progtask.git "
+ " To work on it: git clone https://github.com/Alibaba1503/Progtask.git  or if you have the map do: git pull "

  " When finishd working do "